-The acquisition of the expected learning outcomes is ascertained through the exam.
-The exam will be carried out in writing and will consist of about 30 multiple choice questions, one point will be awarded for each correct answer.
+The exam will be done in written form and will consist of about 30 multiple choice questions, for each correct answer a point will be awarded.
 The final score of the written test will be given by the sum of the partial scores assigned to each question answered correctly.

-All the contents covered in the teaching are subject to evaluation.
+All the contents of the course are subject to evaluation.

-The evaluation involves identifying the achievement of the expected objectives and in particular for each topic the following will be evaluated:
+The evaluation includes the identification of the achievement of the objectives set and in particular for each topic will be evaluated:

-- the degree of acquisition of knowledge of the topics covered - the ability to synthesize and correlate the various topics.
+- the level of acquisition of knowledge of the topics covered - the ability to synthesize and correlate the various topics.